jobjo/jobjo.github.io/_posts/2020-07-01-beyond-lwt-promises.md

 Or, we could expose some parallel combinator.
 The point is that we now require the parallel operations to be declared explicitly!

-Thanks to referential transparency, we'd also recover our missing *count*:
+Thanks to referential transparency, we'd also recover the missing *count*:

 ```ocaml
 let program =